 MORE INTERESTING SITES TO VISIT...

 Camp Creek Wetlands is located in the southeast corner of Shawnee County, Kansas.
 It is a unique habitat that provides a wonderful outdoor classroom, and it is often used by educators and their students.
-Check out a photo from a past field trip at: http://tcslacerta.tripod.com/tcsphotos/id1.html .
+Check out a photo from a past field trip at: https://tcslacerta.tripod.com/tcsphotos/id1.html .

 Many places make excellent outdoor classrooms.
 A few other examples can be found from some of the links at the top of this page.
 The "ALIEN LIZARDS of Topeka" is one that everyone should visit.
 Also, the "Caldwell, Kansas" link has interesting information about one of our state symbols.
 Check out the "Comet" link too!

-One of Mr. Miller's original websites is: ( http://tcslacerta.tripod.com/tcsphotos/ ) and it will direct you to many others.
-DO NOT FORGET TO SIGN THE GUEST BOOK when you visit ( http://tcslacerta.tripod.com/tcsphotos/ ).
+One of Mr. Miller's original websites is: ( https://tcslacerta.tripod.com/tcsphotos/ ) and it will direct you to many others.
+DO NOT FORGET TO SIGN THE GUEST BOOK when you visit ( https://tcslacerta.tripod.com/tcsphotos/ ).

 A few more websites of interest to Mr. Miller...